List of cat body-type mutations: Breeding ethics and ban of designer cats

-Since 2014, it is illegal in the Netherlands to breed with parent cats which bear genetic mutations or other physical abnormalities that cause health or welfare issues in their offspring.
-Examples of these genetic mutations and physical abnormalities are dwarfism, the lack of protecting fur in hairless cats, and fold-eared cats.
+Since 2014, breeding parent cats with genetic mutations or physical abnormalities that cause health or welfare issues in their offspring has been illegal in the Netherlands.
+Examples of these genetic mutations and physical abnormalities that cause health or welfare issues are dwarfism, the lack of protecting fur in hairless cats, and fold-eared cats.
+As of January 2026, owning fold-eared and hairless cats is also prohibited in the country.

 Furthermore, several countries or states have prohibited breeding with certain of the genetic mutations in cats, including Scotland, Victoria and the Australian Capital Territory (Australia), Austria, and Flanders (Belgium).